 On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a global pandemic.
 COVID-19 has had a significant adverse impact on trade and on local, national and global economies.
-Automotive industry analysts have forecasted that Canadian new automotive sales will decline by approximately 30% in 2020 as compared to 2019 as a result of COVID-19, although no assurance can be given in that regard.
+Automotive industry analysts have forecasted that Canadian new automotive sales will decline by approximately 15% to 20% in 2020 as compared to 2019 as a result of COVID-19, although no assurance can be given in that regard.

 Provincial governments across Canada enacted emergency measures, commencing in the second half of March 2020 to combat the spread of COVID-19, including the implementation of travel restrictions, self-imposed quarantine periods, temporary closures or restrictions of non-essential businesses, limitations on public gatherings, and social distancing guidelines, many of which continue in effect as of today.
 As a result of these measures, several of the REIT's tenants' automotive dealership businesses were either temporarily closed or operated on a limited basis.
-Further, heightened public concerns regarding COVID-19 has resulted in delayed automotive purchasing or servicing decisions by consumers, which has significantly impacted automotive dealership operators (including those that were permitted to remain open, or partially open, in line with their respective provincial government guidelines).
-At the end of May 2020, all of the REIT's tenants were fully open for business.
+Further, heightened public concerns regarding COVID-19 resulted in delayed automotive purchasing or servicing decisions by consumers, which significantly impacted automotive dealership operators (including those that were permitted to remain open, or partially open, in line with their respective provincial government guidelines).
+By the end of May 2020, all of the REIT's tenants were fully open for business.
 Since the onset of the COVID-19 pandemic, the REIT has engaged in regular discussions with its tenants regarding the impact that COVID-19 was and is having on their respective automotive dealership businesses.

-According to Statistics Canada, new automobile sales in Canada for the five months ended May 31, 2020 were down approximately 39.7% compared to the corresponding period in 2019.
-As provincial lockdowns eased in May 2020, pentup consumer demand resulted in a rebound in Canadian auto sales and an increase in service work performed at the automotive dealership level.
-According to one industry report, new automobile sales units in Canada for the month of June 2020 declined by approximately 16% as compared to June 2019.
+According to Statistics Canada, new automobile sales in Canada for the eight months ended August 31, 2020 were down approximately 28.4% compared to the corresponding period in 2019.
+As provincial lockdowns eased in May 2020, pent-up consumer demand resulted in a rebound in Canadian auto sales and an increase in service work performed by the automotive dealerships.